Porfiriato: Public health

 Public health became an important issue for the Mexican government, which viewed a healthy population as important for economic development.
 Government investment in public health was seen as part of Mexico's overall project of modernization.
-In Mexico City, the government invested in large-scale infrastructure project to drain the central lake system, the desagüe in an attempt to prevent frequent flooding in the capital.
+In Mexico City, the government invested in a large-scale infrastructure project to drain the central lake system, the desagüe, in an attempt to prevent frequent flooding in the capital.
 Canals in Mexico City still had considerable boat traffic, such as on the Canal de la Viga, but canals were where sewage, trash, and animal carcasses were dumped.
 Access to potable water often meant drawing it from community fountains and distributed house to house by workmen with wheelbarrows or carrying containers on their backs.
 Some households were too poor to pay for the service, so a household member would draw and transport the water.
 Planners viewed inadequate drainage, sewage treatment, and lack of access to clean, potable water as solvable problems using scientific methods.
 Another issue that modernizers tackled was sanitation in the meatpacking industry.
 Instilling ideas of proper hygiene were values to be imparted in schools.